Cosy one-bed in heart of city centre. Suits one person, ideally.

 My big piece of advice is this: don’t blow your money focussing on just one type of cover.
 Instead, be logical about it.
 You might think the idea of trying to buy Life Insurance cover for a million quid is mildly gas, but you won’t when you see the price.

-Life Insurance will be replacing you.
+Life Insurance will be replacing your future income.
 What does that look like in real terms to cover the essentials?
 Let’s say your half of the rent is €1,000 a month.
-Bare minimum, you’ll want that much cover across 10 or 20 years while your kids are young.
+At a bare minimum, you’ll want that much cover across 10 or 20 years while your kids are young.

 If you’re the main breadwinner, then you need to leave enough behind to cover your family’s rent for the rest of their lives AND replace your income.
-Or you could leave enough for them to buy a new home.
+Or you could leave enough for them to buy their own home.
+Tis up to you.

 You should look at Income Protection too.